 An Encompassing Vision

-ASTRODOME*TOMORROW'S NRG Park Program is intended to serve its surrounding neighborhood, the larger Houston area and tourists from around the world.
-It envisions creative collaboration involving numerous kinds of communities, companies, institutions and interest groups, all cooperating in a spirit of civic pride and public service.
+Our recommended master plan for NRG Park would serve the surrounding neighborhood, the greater Houston area and tourists from around the world.
+It requires creative collaboration involving numerous kinds of communities, companies, institutions and interest groups, all cooperating in a spirit of civic pride and public service.
 The park we envision is intended for night and day use, and emphasizes fitness and active recreation.

-ASTRODOME*TOMORROW is partnering with World STEM Works, C-STEM and Museums International to propose a rich mix of activities and amenities anchored by hands-on museums including a Houston Livestock Show and Rodeo Museum, a Museum of the Future, America's first Museum of Mid-Century Modern Design and an Astrodome Museum.
-A collection of smaller, boutique and traveling museums will inform and entertain on fun subjects from Houston fashion to UFOs!
+ASTRODOME*TOMORROW recommends a rich mix of activities and amenities anchored by hands-on museums including a Houston Livestock Show and Rodeo Museum, an Astrodome Museum, a Museum of the Future, and America's first Museum of Mid-Century Modern Interior Design.
+A collection of smaller pop-up and traveling museums could inform and entertain on fun subjects from Houston fashion to UFOs!

-We are searching for allies who have the financial means and imagination to team with us, to create a unique world attraction in and around this iconic structure.
+We need allies who have the financial means and imagination to team with us, to create a unique world attraction in and around this iconic structure.